 Thank you in advance for your generosity!

-This photo shows Susanna Braund (President of CAWES) receiving a cheque for $250 from Kaia Hiller and BICS community coordinator Sarah Haxby on Sunday April 22, 2018.
+This photo shows Susanna Braund (Past President of CAWES) receiving a cheque for $250 from Kaia Hiller and BICS community coordinator Sarah Haxby on Sunday April 22, 2018.

 Bowen Island Community School student council raised the money through their popcorn fundraiser and voted to donate the proceeds to CAWES because of our work for wildlife and domestic pets.
 CAWES is thrilled to be chosen by the school students and will put the money to very good use.